NASA-AMMOS/slim/continuous-testing/starter-kits/README.md

   style SaveTime fill:#5ABF9B,stroke:#333,stroke-width:2px
   style Secure fill:#AF3034,stroke:#333,stroke-width:2px
 ```
+> **Note**: Below three layers, are running on experimental version [slim-detect-secrets](https://github.com/NASA-AMMOS/slim-detect-secrets/tree/exp) which supports additional secret detection [plugins](https://github.com/NASA-AMMOS/slim-detect-secrets/tree/exp#viewing-all-enabled-plugins).
+>
+> They are:
+> > * [AWS sensitive information]() (click for more information)
+> > * Public IP Address
+> > * Absolute Path
+> > * Email Address
+> >
+> > Link to their [implementation](https://github.com/NASA-AMMOS/slim-detect-secrets/tree/exp/detect_secrets/plugins) and [test suites](https://github.com/NASA-AMMOS/slim-detect-secrets/tree/exp/tests/plugins)
+>
+> It is being tested by both [NASA-AMMOS/slim](https://github.com/NASA-AMMOS/slim) team and [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets) team.
+> Eventually, it will be merged into Yelp/detect-secrets.
+>
+> At that time, this document will be updated to use the official version of detect-secrets.
 #### Layer 1: Full Scan and Audit (Client-side)
 The first layer initiates a direct scan on the developer's local environment.
-This is achieved through the `detect-secrets` tool, which scans the entire codebase and outputs a new baseline file containing any detected secrets.
-The developer can then audit this file to view detailed information about any detected secrets.
-Detailed documentation for Layer 1
+This is achieved through the `detect-secrets` tool, which scans the entire codebase and outputs a new baseline file containing detected secrets.
+The developer can then audit this file to view detailed information about detected secrets.
 ```mermaid
 sequenceDiagram
     participant Dev as Developer